1-day in Rome

 St. Peter’s Square

 From there head toward the Vatican and St. Peter’s Square.
-You just step in and you changed country and are now in Vatican city.
+You just step in, and you have changed country and are now in Vatican City.
 At the centre of the square is an ancient Egyptian obelisk, erected at the current site in 1586.

 St. Peter’s Square